Yuleii/Yuleii.github.io/_posts/2020-06-20-data-visualization-with-seaborn.md

 #### Using a factorplot

-In many cases, Seaborn's factorplot() can be a simpler way to create a FacetGrid.
-Instead of creating a grid and mapping the plot, we can use the factorplot() to create a plot with one line of code.
+In many cases, Seaborn's `factorplot()` can be a simpler way to create a `FacetGrid`.
+Instead of creating a grid and mapping the plot, we can use the `factorplot()` to create a plot with one line of code.

 ```py
 # Create a facetted pointplot of Average SAT_AVG_ALL scores facetted by Degree Type